WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ```
 ##### Execution Graph Example
 An execution graph extends decision-tree logic by adding actions, variable evaluation, state transitions, and workflow orchestration.
-For instance, say that your HR AI Agent is used to help internal users with HR related questions.
-You need an autonomous AI Agent to make sure the free-form questions are properly addressed, but at the same time HR wants that for specific tasks, such as PTO balance, absence requests, salary queries, specific steps are performed.

-For instance, say that for Employee PTO balance the system needs to strictly follow this procedure:
+For example, imagine an AI Agent that supports internal users with HR-related requests.
+The agent should handle free-form questions naturally, while ensuring that specific processes—such as PTO balance checks, absence requests, or compensation inquiries—follow mandatory procedures.

+Suppose the PTO balance process must strictly follow an approved workflow:

 	1	Gather Employee Information: Request the following details from the employee, one at a time:
 	   •	First Name